CloudTestDrive/EventLabs/AppDev/vbcs/readme.md

 ### Instructions ###

 1. Follow the links provided during the workshop to access the Visual Builder Console.
-You should land on a screen similar to the one below:
+You should land on a screen similar to the one below, but you will not see any existing apps if this is the first time you login.

 ![VBCS Console](images/VBCS_Console.JPG)